The Koh Samui Guide

 To get to Koh Yao Noi and Koh Yao Yai from Bangkok, you’ll first go to Phuket and then it’s a quick journey across to either island.
 The ferry itself is fifteen minutes to Koh Yao Yai and twenty minutes to Koh Yao Noi from Phuket, with an optional joint ticket for a van connection from Phuket airport.
 It’s also possible to reach the islands from Krabi but takes longer (six hours from Krabi Airport compared to one hour from Phuket Airport).

-Chiang Mai
+Where to stay in Chiang Mai

 99 The Heritage Hotel